aalaap/tailless/README.md

 vanilla CSS.

 The initial look is inspired by the sample "Brutalist" component design on the Tailwind CSS homepage.
-You can check out a demo in the public directory, which is based on a 'kitchen sink'-type [Pico CSS classless example](https://picocss.com/examples/classless/).
+You can check out a demo in the `docs` directory, which is based on a 'kitchen sink'-type [Pico CSS classless example](https://picocss.com/examples/classless/).

 **Note:** *This is still WIP, so some elements may not appear styled correctly.*